-Whenever you are driving a vehicle and your attention is not on the road, you're putting yourself, your passengers, other vehicles, and pedestrians in danger.
-Distracted driving can result when you perform any activity that may shift your full attention from the driving task.
+A driver distraction is anything that takes your attention away from driving.
+Whenever you are driving a vehicle and your full attention is not on the driving task, you are putting yourself, your passengers, other vehicles, and pedestrians in danger.
+Distractive driving can result when you perform any activity that may shift your full attention from the driving task.
 Taking your eyes off the road or hands off the steering wheel presents obvious driving risks.
 Mental activities that take your mind away from driving are just as dangerous.
 Your eyes can gaze at objects in the driving scene but fail to see them because your attention is distracted elsewhere.
+Distracted driving can cause collisions, resulting in injury, death or property damage.

-Activities that can distract your attention include: talking to passengers; adjusting the radio, CD player or climate controls; eating, drinking or smoking; reading maps or other literature; picking up something that fell; reading billboards and other road advertisements; watching other people and vehicles including aggressive drivers; talking on a cell phone or CB radio; using telematic devices (such as navigation systems, pagers, etc.); daydreaming or being occupied with other mental distractions.
+Activities inside of the vehicle that can distract your attention include: talking to passengers; adjusting the radio, CD player or climate controls; eating, drinking or smoking; reading maps or other literature; picking up something that fell; reading billboards or other road advertisements: watching other people and vehicles including aggressive drivers; talking on a cell phone or CB radio; reading or sending text messages; using any type of telematic or electronic devices (such as navigation systems, pagers, personal digital assistant, computers, etc.); daydreaming or being occupied with other mental distractions; and many others.